Why choose coping strategies like tutoring when remediation is possible?

 In fact, there is an overwhelming and rapidly expanding body of evidence that brains need not be trapped in faulty learning mechanisms.
 Brains are capable of change.
-This is brain plasticity, one of the great scientific discoveries of the last decade and yet really, despite is great message of hope for all children with any kind of learning glitch, it is still largely ignored by educators and parents alike in their daily response to children with learning delays.
+This is brain plasticity, one of the great scientific discoveries of the last two decades and yet really, despite is great message of hope for all children with any kind of learning glitch, it is still largely ignored by educators and parents as a response to children with learning delays.

 It’s a missed opportunity.

-While the proven applications that take advantage of brain plasticity — like Fast ForWord software and Interactive Metronome — are still relatively few, this is an emerging area of learning intervention that should be attracting more attention.
-The challenge is isolating the cognitive functioning that is the source of delay and then exercising those skills sufficiently to be relied on more by the brain.
+While the proven applications that take advantage of brain plasticity — like Fast ForWord software and Interactive Metronome — are still relatively few, this is an emerging area.
+Of course, these interventions are not effective in every case.
+The challenge is to isolate the cognitive functioning that is the source of delay for an individual and then to exercise those skills.

-The most successful area of development so far has been language-related programs, like Fast ForWord, because creating sound-based exercises are able to interact with the language centers of the brain.
-Fast ForWord helps learners of all types become language learners, which has the effect of accelerating growth.
+The most successful area of development so far has been language-related programs, like Fast ForWord, because sound-based exercises interact directly with the language centers of the brain.
+Fast ForWord helps learners of all types become language learners, which has the effect of accelerating learning and reading growth.